fgadaleta/datascienceathome/_posts/2016-11-02-ahem-detector-deep-learning.md

 comments: true
 type: post
 subtitle: How a neural network cleans podcast episodes
+summary: "Let me introduce the ahem detector, a deep convolutional neural network that is trained on transformed audio signals to recognize ahem sounds."
 ---

 Do you know why you can't hear the ugly *ahem* sounds on the podcast [Data Science at Home](http://worldofpiggy.com/podcast)?